Legally Reviewed By:

 - Kidnapping

-- Aggravated assault against a police officer, prison employee, an officer of a court, or emergency medical personnel
+- Aggravated assault against a law enforcement officer, corrections employee, court officer, or emergency medical personnel

 - Robbery with a deadly weapon